 The Shanghai Stock Exchange commenced trading on December 19, 1990, the Shenzhen Stock Exchange commenced trading on July 3, 1991 and the Hong Kong Stock Exchange commenced trading on April 2, 1986.
 The Shanghai and Shenzhen Stock Exchanges divide listed shares into two classes: A-Shares and B-Shares.
 Companies whose shares are traded on the Shanghai and Shenzhen Stock Exchanges that are incorporated in mainland China may issue both A-Shares and B-Shares.
-As of May 31, 2017, 412 companies issued A-Shares and 32 companies issued B-Shares.
 In China, the A-Shares and B-Shares of an issuer trade on one exchange.
 A-Shares and B-Shares may both be listed on either the Shanghai or Shenzhen Stock Exchange.
-Both classes represent an ownership interest comparable to a share of common stock and all shares are entitled to substantially the same rights and benefits associated with ownership.
+Both classes represent an ownership interest comparable to a share of common stock.
 A-Shares are traded on the Shanghai and Shenzhen Stock Exchanges in Chinese currency.
 B-Shares are traded on the Shenzhen and Shanghai Stock Exchanges in Hong Kong dollars and U.S. dollars, respectively.

 Foreign investors had historically been unable to participate in the PRC securities market.
 However, in late 2002, Investment Regulations promulgated by the CSRC came into effect, which were replaced by the updated Investment Regulations (i.e., "Measures for the Administration of the Securities Investments of Qualified Foreign Institutional Investors in the PRC"), which came into effect on September 1, 2006, that provided a legal framework for certain Qualified Foreign Institutional Investors ("QFIIs") to invest in PRC securities and certain other securities historically not eligible for investment by non-Chinese investors, through quotas granted by SAFE to those QFIIs which have been approved by the CSRC.
-The RMB QFII ("RQFII")

-program was instituted in December 2011 and is substantially similar to the QFII program, but provides for greater flexibility in repatriating assets.
+The RMB QFII ("RQFII") program was instituted in December 2011 and is substantially similar to the QFII program, but provides for greater flexibility in repatriating assets.